inmanta/pytest-inmanta-lsm/README.md

         service_identity_attribute_value=None,
     )

-    # Add the service to the mocked server.
-From now on it will be taken into account
-    # for EACH compile
-    lsm_project.add_service(service)
+    # Add a service to our inventory, do a first validation compile, and add all
+    # default values to our candidate attributes
+    lsm_project.add_service(service, validate=True)

+    # The first validation compile went fine, move to the next state
+    pytest_inmanta_lsm.lsm_project.promote(service)
+    service.version += 1
+    service.state = "creating"

-    # Run a compile, with central focus the service we just created
+    # Do a second compile, in the non-validating creating state
-    lsm_project.compile("import quickstart", service_id=service.id)
+    lsm_project.compile(service_id=service.id)

 ```

 ## Options and environment variables